 Yes, Labrador Retrievers have been reported to have attacked humans.
 Little information about Labradors attacking people in the U.S. is available.
 However, attacks by Labs in the U.K. have been recorded.
 As far back as 2016, the results of a study by an insurance company showed Labradors as number four on the list of most dog-attacks in the U.K. Numbers one to three were German Shepherds, Staffordshire Bull Terriers, and Border Collies.
 Reportedly, their victims mainly were delivery drivers and postal staff.

 A 2008 study by The Coalition for Living Safely with Dogs indicated that Labrador retrievers were responsible for 13.3% of dog attacks.
 It was later determined that aggressive owners trained mild-natured Labradors to attack.

 Can Labradors Kill Humans?

 Very few humans have been reported killed by Labrador Retrievers.
-However, it is possible, because Labs have been known to cause serious damage to those people they attacked.
+However, it is possible because Labs have been known to cause severe damage to those people they attacked.

 Do Labradors cope with being left alone?

 Labrador Retrievers do not cope well with being left alone.
 They are exceptionally social dogs, and when left on their own for many hours, separation anxiety could set in, or boredom could cause them to engage in destructive behavior.
 Regular exercise and other physical activity and mental stimulation are essential for this loyal, friendly, and energetic breed.
 Because they crave people-company, they need at least some family to be around for most of the day.
 Cover plans for alone days might be necessary.